Sake and Cheese Tasting

-I know this seems to be a weird and interesting combination but yes its true there is something like a cheese and sake tasting at least here in Auckland New Zealand.
+I know this seems to be a weird and interesting combination but yes its true there is something like a Sake and Cheese Tasting at least here in Auckland New Zealand.
 I also heard that this contrasting combination of East and West is gaining popularity across the globe so I consider myself to be lucky as I am among the first in NZ to give this a shot.

 The tasting that happened last Thursday was hosted by Kapiti Cheese and Tokyo Liquor at the Kapiti Cheese Store in Shortland St Auckland CBD.
 There were sake and cheese specialists so the event was not just about tasting but it was as well as educating people of what a sake is, how it’s made and what is its different types.
 For the cheese I guess Kiwi’s in general don’t need learning on this as we all know our cheese well.